Index Match in Google Sheets (2 Simple Examples + Guide)

 With this in mind, you can see that XLOOKUP is a better option than VLOOKUP simply because you can arrange your data any way you like and still receive your desired result.

 In addition to the above-mentioned methods, you can also utilize HLOOKUP and other LOOKUP formulas.
-Check out our other articles, where we go into detail about these formulas.
+To learn more about these formulas, check out our other articles, where we go into detail about them.

 Frequently Asked Questions